bioperl/p5-bpwrapper/README.md

 Internally, the programs follow a "Wrap, don't Write" design principle.
 That is, we have full faith in the robustness of the BioPerl development framework.
 As such, bp-utils methods should ALL be wrappers to BioPerl methdos so that exceptions can be handled properly by BioPerl.

-In reality, though, some methods are new and unique to this package.
+However, some methods are new and unique to this package.
 In the future, all non-wrapper methods in bp-utils should ideally be re-factored into BioPerl class methods.
 This way, the bp-utils layer could be as thin as possibe and new methods could be added with minimal coding.

 See [BioUtils](http://diverge.hunter.cuny.edu/labwiki/Bioutils) for
 more information.